Online Submissions

 X. Footnotes

-- If a manuscript contains the full official name of a document, information database, or another source, which allows for unambiguous identification of the source (for example, “the article analyses the provisions of Federal Law of the Russian Federation No. 61-FZ On Circulation of Medicines of April 12, 2010), the authors need not include information about this source in footnotes, because the information provided in the text is sufficient.
+- If a manuscript contains the full official name of a document, information database, or another source, which allows for unambiguous identification of the source (for example, “the article analyses the provisions of Federal Law of the Russian Federation No. 61-FZ On Circulation of Medicinesof April 12, 2010), the authors need not include information about this source in footnotes, because the information provided in the text is sufficient.

-- If the name of an official web site (of an organisation, database, register, etc.) is given in the text, the footnote may include only its URL (e.g. “according to the State Register of Medicinal Products”3).
+- For materials posted on the Internet and having no official bibliographic description, the footnotes should include the URL the page where the document is located; If the name of an official web site (of an organisation, database, register, etc.) is given in the text, the footnote may include only its URL (e.g. “according to the State Register of Medicinal Products”3).

 - If the bibliographic description, including the document number, allows for unambiguous identification of a document, the web address of the document should not be included.